kogasacord/kogasa-bot/README.md

 # kogasa-bot 🏖️

-A Discord bot dedicated to spurring activity without being intrusive.
+A Discord bot dedicated to spurring activity in servers without being intrusive.

 It has a basic file structure to make commands easy to add.